Esteph27/Bridal-Union/README.md

 These are images posted by the designer.
 I used <a href="https://getbootstrap.com/docs/4.0/examples/album/" target="_blank">Bootstrap's Album</a>  example as a template to hold the images, I then customised it to the better suite the aesthetic of the app.

 ![discover designers image posts](media/discover_designers_album.png)

+**Favicon:**

+A custom favicon displays on the top left corner of the website tab so the user can clearly identify Bridal-Union amongst the other tabs the user might have open.
+This is also improves the overall UX.

 ## FEATURES LEFT TO IMPLEMENT: